ANFTechTeam/ANFCapacityManager/linux/README.md

     * **Resource group** - this is the resource group where the logic app will be deployed
     * **Region** - this is the region of the resource group selected
     * **Logic App Name** - any name you would like, it is recommended to add the suffix '_AgentMode'.
-    * **Location** - this is the region where the logic app will be deployed, leave as default to use same region as the resource group selected
+    * **Location** - this is the region where the logic app will be deployed, leave as default to use the same region as the resource group selected
     * **Target Resource Group for Alerts** - leave this field blank
     * **Target Resource Group to Monitor** - leave this field blank
     * **Capacity Pool Percent Full Threshold** - leave this field blank